CopernicaMarketingSoftware/Documentation/Mailerq/4.2/smtp-server.md

 MailerQ can open one or more SMTP ports on which it accepts incoming mail.
 All these incoming messages are published to RabbitMQ.
-The incoming messages are published the the inbox queue, set with the "rabbitmq-inbox" setting in the config file.
+The incoming messages are published to the inbox queue, as set with the "rabbitmq-inbox" setting in the config file.

 Remember that MailerQ sends out message from the _outbox_ queue - which is